 I like potato salad in any form.
 Better said, I like potatoes in any form.
-Give me French Fries made from scratch and I am your friend forever.
+Give me French Fries made from scratch, and I will be your friend forever.

-This salad is an awesome side dish that is very versatile.
+This salad is an excellent side dish that is very versatile.
 You can make it for a light dinner, but leftovers are great for lunch the next day.

 The beauty of this green bean and potato salad is that it has no mayo.
 Or mustard.

-The olive oil and lemon juice are the perfect combination in this vinaigrette that is delicious and super easy to make.
+The olive oil and lemon juice are the perfect ingredients in this vinaigrette that is delicious and easy to make.

-The vinaigrette is also lighter and more resistant to the heat (if you make it for a picnic in the summer) or for a potluck, when the salad sits few hours at room temperature.
+The vinaigrette is also lighter and more resistant to the heat (if you make it for a picnic in the summer) or a potluck when the salad sits a few hours at room temperature.

-In other words, you are lucky to find this recipe and you need to save it in your file that has recipe that can be made all year round and for any occasion.
-Great in the summer, great in the fall, great for the holidays and great any time you need a simple dish.
-Leftovers are amazing too.
+In other words, you are lucky to find this recipe, and you need to save it in your file with recipes that can be made all year round and for any occasion.

-Eggs offer the protein besides the carbs, but what if you get really naughty and add some crispy bacon to it?
+Eggs offer protein besides the carbs, but what if you get naughty and add some crispy bacon to it?
 Huh, huh?
 Now, I got your attention!

 Can you even imagine what that bacon would do to this salad?
-I am getting giggly inside when think about it!
+I am getting giggly inside when thinking about it!

-The green beans are added in the same pot, when the potatoes are almost done, and cooked for 4 to 5 minutes more.
+When the potatoes are almost done, the green beans are added to the same pot and cooked for 4 to 5 minutes.
 We want them al dente, not mushy.

 Boil the eggs and let them cool, then peel them and slice them to your taste.